 Name Enter a name for the policy routing entry.
 Service Type Specify the service type for the rule.
 Source IP Enter the source IP range for the rule.
 0.0.0.0 - 0.0.0.0 means any IP is acceptable.
 Destination IP Enter the destination IP range for the rule.
 0.0.0.0 - 0.0.0.0 means any IP is acceptable.
 WAN Specify the effective port for the rule.
+If you choose multiple ports, the entry will be applied to all selected ports simultaneously.
 Effective Time Specify the effective time for the rule.
-Description Enter a brief description for the rule.
-Status Check the box to enable the rule.